MichaelELeonard/Python-API-Challenge/README.md

 In this deliverable, weather data skills were used to plan future vacations.
 This was accomplished using Jupyter notebooks, the geoViews Python library, and the Geoapify API.

-### The map that displays a point for every city in the city DataFrame.
+### The map displays a point for every city in the city DataFrame.
 The size of the point correlates to the humidity in each city.

 <img src="Pics/Initial Map.png" width="957" height="459">